🌙

 Bitcoin's creation is a mystery that most people deem impossible to solve.
 Satoshi Nakamoto, the pseudonymous creator of Bitcoin, has been purported to be a number of different people.
 Despite this daunting challenge, I have conducted extensive research on Satoshi and reached the conclusion that the key person in the Satoshi vehicle was computer scientist Nick Szabo.

-In my research, I discovered that the timing and circumstantial evidence was remarkable.
+In my research, I discovered that the timing and circumstantial evidence for Mr Szabo was remarkable.
 Szabo invented smart contracts, a crucial concept for Bitcoin scripts.
-In addition, Bit gold, Szabo's first digital cash design drafted in 1998, was never cited in the whitepaper.
-Compellingly, it shares uncanny similarities with Bitcoin that B-money, which was cited, doesn't.
+Szabo's first digital cash design drafted in 1998, Bit gold, was never cited in the whitepaper, despite sharing uncanny similarities with Bitcoin.

 The available evidence appears to point to Nick Szabo being behind the writings and code.
 Although, it has often been suggested by many that the creation of Bitcoin was too difficult for one person to single-handedly do.